-For properties that are not connected to the National Grid, oil is another popular option for homeowners.
+For properties that are not connected to a gas grid, oil is another option for boiler owners in rural areas.
 Oil can be transported and stored in a similar way to LPG and both will require an outdoor tank.
 If you are deciding between oil or LPG, here are a few things to consider:

 Choose which fuel type is the most suitable for your location and property type.

 - Oil will only fuel your boiler, but LPG can supply your hob or oven too.